mitul-s/paprback.co/README.md

 Once you've started the development server, open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-I've included the env variables in the `.env` file, they're public anyways.
+I've included the env variables in the `.env` file, they're just public endpoints anyways.

 ## Contributing